gabrieledettorre/RandoPicker/README.md

 # RandoPicker
-Get a random choice from an input list.
+This is a simple Telegram bot python based that gets to you a random choice from an input list.
 ___

 ## Setup